xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/get-started.md

   - contract
   - polygon
   - sdk
-description: Get started with Matic.js
+description: Get started with maticjs
 ---

 The `@matic.js` is a javascript library which helps in interacting with the various components of Matic Network.